cradleai/LKS-Dataset/README.md

 # Liver Kidney Stomach Dataset

-This is the official repo for the Liver Kidney Stomach (LKS) whole slide image (WSI) dataset dataset introduced in the paper: [SOS: Selective Objective Switch for Rapid Immunofluorescence Whole Slide Image Classification](https://arxiv.org/abs/2003.05080).
+This is the official repository for the Liver Kidney Stomach (LKS) whole slide image (WSI) dataset dataset introduced in the paper: [SOS: Selective Objective Switch for Rapid Immunofluorescence Whole Slide Image Classification](https://arxiv.org/abs/2003.05080).
 The liver auto-antibody LKS screen is critical to the investigation of autoimmune liver disease.
 This is the first LKS WSI dataset to be made publicly available for research.

 # Dataset Creation